Why is my car starting then turning off?

 Examining the Battery and Electrical System

-A weak or faulty battery can also lead to starting issues.
-If the battery is not providing sufficient power, the engine may start briefly before shutting off.
+If the car battery isn’t providing sufficient power, the engine may start briefly before shutting off.

-Battery Charge: Ensure the battery is fully charged.
-A weak battery may not hold a charge, causing starting issues.
+- Ensure the battery is fully charged.
+A weak battery may not provide a charge, causing starting issues.

 Other possible causes of a dead battery are:

-• Alternator is bad – either a short circuit that is draining the battery, or the alternator that is not charging the battery.
+- The alternator is faulty, either a short circuit that is draining the battery, or the generator isn’t charging the battery.

-Investigating the Role of the Crankshaft and Camshaft Sensors
+Investigating the Role of the Camshaft and Crankshaft Position Sensor

-If you suspect an issue with these sensors, have them tested and replaced if necessary.
+If you suspect an issue with these sensors, it’s important to have them diagnosed and replaced if necessary.

 Throttle Body Issues

-The throttle body controls the airflow into the engine.
-If it becomes dirty or malfunctioning, it can disrupt the air-fuel mixture, resulting in stalling.
-Cleaning the throttle body can improve the airflow and engine performance.
+The throttle body controls the amount of air into the engine.
+If it becomes dirty or starts to malfunction, it can disrupt this balance, causing the engine to stall.
+Cleaning the throttle body can improve the airflow and performance.
 If you notice excessive carbon buildup, it may be time for a cleaning or replacement.

 Air Filter Blockage